TAbdiukov/PPSSPP-patches/README.md

 //
 ```

-## Update 2023 - Note about some cheats
+## Update 2023+ - Note about some patches

 In more modern PPSSPP builds (for example, PPSSPP 1.13.2) it was observed that some patches are being applied automatically, thus increasing playability, performance and experience for general players.
-For example
+For example,

 * Test Drive Unlimited [US] - remove GBA-like pixelization.

 If you observe that the patch was already applied, then there is no need to apply it again.
 Just enjoy it.